MicrosoftDocs/sql-docs/docs/dma/dma-assess-app-data-layer.md

 # Assess an application's data access layer with Data Migration Assistant

 Applications typically connect and persist data to a database.
 The data access layer of the application provides simplified access to this data.
-Data Migration Assistant (DMA) has enabled users to assess their databases and related objects.
+Data Migration Assistant (DMA) enables you to assess your databases and related objects.
 The latest version of DMA (v5.0) introduces support for analyzing database connectivity and embedded SQL queries in the application code.

 Consider this C# code segment: